Which FIT files should I include for calibration?

 • typical of your real pacing and effort

-• believable enough that you would trust them as examples of your normal movement
+• complete enough that you would trust them as examples of your normal movement

 Exclude files that are: